younggwan-arm/android-vulkan-tutorials/README.md

 Tutorial Samples
 ================
-A set of samples to illustrate Vulkan API on Android with Android Studio
+A set of samples to illustrate Vulkan API on Android with Android Studio To build on windows for tutorial02, copy/install ndk-r12 ( or better ) to a directory close to root dir ( c: ) to workaround command path 260 character limit issue;see totorial02's build.gradle for details
-Note: to build on windows, please use branch "build-windows" from this repo to temporarily workaround windows clang problem

 Other Resources:
 Additional Android Studio/NDK samples: